ticidesign/ticidesign/README.md

 # Ticiana de Andrade - @ticidesign 👋

 Hi, I'm Tici and I’m passionate about increasing the visibility and representation of women and other minorities in tech.
-I work as a software developer at [Thinkmill](https://www.thinkmill.com.au/).
+I work as a senior frontend developer at [Bugcrowd](https://www.bugcrowd.com/).

 <!--
 **ticidesign/ticidesign** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.